April 1998 – June 2001

 E. Research Personnel And Advisory Structure

-David A. Roozen, co-director of Hartford Seminary’s Hartford Institute for Religion Research (resume attached) will have overall management and coordination responsibility for the research component of the CCSP.
+David A. Roozen, co-director of Hartford International University’s Hartford Institute for Religion Research (resume attached) will have overall management and coordination responsibility for the research component of the CCSP.
 Specific personal responsibilities will include:

 Chairing and staffing the Research Committee;